Ditectrev/AWS-Certified-Solutions-Architect-Associate-SAA-C03-Practice-Tests-Exams-Questions-Answers/README.md

 - [ ] Not possible, cannot be connected to 2 ENIs.
 - [ ] The EC2 instance follows the rules of the newer subnet.

-### Which of the following could De the root caused?
+### You have deployed a three-tier web application in a VPC with a CIDR block of 10.0.0.0/28.
+You initially deploy two web servers, two application servers, two database servers and one NAT instance tor a total of seven EC2 instances.
+The web, application and database servers are deployed across two Availability Zones (AZs).
+You also deploy an ELB in front of the two web servers, and use Route 53 for DNS Web.
+Raffle gradually increases in the first few days following the deployment, so you attempt to double the number of instances in each tier of the application to handle the new load unfortunately some of these new instances fail to launch.Which of the following could be the root caused?
 (Choose 2 answers)

-- [ ] AW5 reserves the first and the last private IP address in each subnet's CIDR block so you do not have enough addresses left to launch all of the new EC2 instances.
+- [ ] AWS reserves the first and the last private IP address in each subnet's CIDR block so you do not have enough addresses left to launch all of the new EC2 instances.
 - [ ] The Internet Gateway (IGW) of your VPC has scaled-up, adding more instances to handle the traffic spike, reducing the number of available private IP addresses for new instance launches.
 - [x] The ELB has scaled-up, adding more instances to handle the traffic spike, reducing the number of available private IP addresses for new instance launches.
-- [ ] AW5 reserves one IP address in each subnet's CIDR block for Route53 so you do not have enough addresses left to launch all of the new EC2 instances.
+- [ ] AWS reserves one IP address in each subnet's CIDR block for Route 53 so you do not have enough addresses left to launch all of the new EC2 instances.
-- [ ] AW5 reserves the first four and the last IP address in each subnet's CIDR block so you do not have enough addresses left to launch all of the new EC2 instances.
+- [x] AWS reserves the first four and the last IP address in each subnet's CIDR block so you do not have enough addresses left to launch all of the new EC2 instances.

 ### Which of the following will cause an immediate DB instance reboot to occur?